ddddxxx/GenericID/README.md

 A Swift extension to use string-based API in a **type-safe** way.

-All these fantastic methods are compatible with traditional string-based API
+All these fantastic API are compatible with traditional string-based API.

 ## Requirements